timmy1544/Guess-the-Song/README.md

-# Web Playback SDK Javascript Tutorial

-This repository contains the source code for the [Web Playback SDK Guide](https://developer.spotify.com/documentation/web-playback-sdk/guide/).
+# Guess the Song!
+This is a browser-based game integrated with **Spotify Web Playback SDK**.
+The game will start from playing a random song from the selected playlist while the song's title, artist, album are covered.
+The user has to choose the correct name of the song from the list.

+## How to start the game?

-## Using your own credentials
+### Step 1.
+Using your own credentials
 You will need to register your app and get your own credentials from the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/)